vipulnaik/diet-exercise-health/profile-information/health-profile.md

   LP-IR at roughly yearly granularity.

-* TG/HDL-C ratio calculation: Get a lipid panel (either a basic one or a NMR lipoprofile) every 3-6 months, getting 2-4 readings per year.
-This will give a time series of TG/HDL-C with 2-4 data points per year.
+* TG/HDL-C ratio calculation: Get a lipid panel (either a basic one or a NMR lipoprofile) every 3 to 6 months, getting 2 to 4 readings per year.
+This will give a time series of TG/HDL-C with 2 to 4 data points per year.

 If the combined picture from the levels and trends revealed in these measurements is concerning, and I don't get other information that